zkxs/stationeers/notes/mips.md

 - LogicReagentMode
 - LogicBatchMethod
 - Every enum type in Assembly-CSharp
+- GasType
+- ... more documented in the "Variables" help?

 ## NaN Checking
 NaN does not equal NaN.
 This behavior isn't actually a MIPS thing, it's an IEEE-754 thing.
-This means if you need to check a number `n` for NaN, the best way to do it is:
+This means if you need to check a number `n` for NaN, one way to do it is:

 ```mips
 # Check if n is NaN